C4orf45: Post-translational modifications

 The human C4orf45 protein is predicted to contain 4 phosphorylation sites.
 It is also predicted to contain two sumoylation sites, which are common in nuclear proteins and may aid in sub-cellular localization of the protein.
 C4orf45 is predicted to contain 8 O-linked beta-N-acetylglucosamine (O-β-GlcNA) attachment sites, which may play a role in regulating transcription, signaling, and protein-protein interactions of C4orf45.
 Five of the O-β-GlcNA attachment sites are also predicted to be phosphorylation sites.
 The C-terminus of the human C4orf45 protein is predicted to contain two acetylation sites.

 Homology

 Orthologs

 Orthologs of C4orf45 are found in mammals, birds, amphibians, fish, and some invertebrates, but not in plants, fungi, or protists.

 Evolution

 C4orf45 seems to have first appeared in invertebrates.
-When comparing the date of divergence (MYA) versus corrected sequence divergence for C4orf45, cytochrome c, and fibrinogen alpha, it appears that C4orf45 is evolving at an intermediate rate compared to the fast evolving fibriongen alpha and the slow evolving cytochrome c.
+When comparing the date of divergence (MYA) versus corrected sequence divergence for C4orf45, cytochrome c, and fibrinogen alpha, it appears that C4orf45 is evolving at an intermediate rate compared to the fast evolving fibrinogen alpha and the slow evolving cytochrome c.